expo/expo/packages/expo-splash-screen/README.md

 Run `npx pod-install` after installing the package.

-### Automatic configuration

-The easiest way to configure the splash screen in bare React Native projects is with the expo-splash-screen command.
-See the [README](https://github.com/expo/expo-cli/tree/main/unlinked-packages/configure-splash-screen) for more information, or run `yarn expo-splash-screen --help` in your project.

 ### Manual Configuration

 To achieve native splash screen (in iOS ecosystem it's called `LaunchScreen`) behavior, you have to provide either a `SplashScreen.storyboard` file or a `SplashScreen.xib` file, and configure your Xcode project accordingly.